Kolmanskop, Namibia: Know Before You Go

 Website: This is the official Kolmanskop website.
 We cannot find an official Luderitz Safaris and Tours website in the neighboring town of Luderitz.

 How to get there: We drove from Sossusvlei, roughly 500kms/311miles, and it took us under 6 hours.
 The B4 highway is the only way in or out of Luderitz by road, so getting lost is almost impossible.
-Flights are also available from Windhoek to the neighboring town of Luderitz via Air Namibia.
+Flights are also available from Windhoek to the neighboring town of Luderitz via South Africa’s Airlink Airline; it should be noted that flights are only available a couple of days a week.

 Restaurant and Museum: A restaurant and museum are on the premises and open between 9:00 am and 13:00.
 The food/drink prices were slightly higher than “normal” local rates, but the food was excellent.
 Breakfast and lunch-type items, chips, pastries, and hot and cold drinks make up the menu.